Skip to content

 Check the executed code

-Clicking the Code Executed tab of the action details panel shows you the precise code that was executed when this action was run.
+View the Code section of the Function output screen.
+This shows you the precise code that was executed when this action was run.

 Check the result